Khan/genqlient/example/README.md

 ## Running genqlient

-It's already checked in to github, but to generate `generated.go`:
+It's already checked in to github, but to regenerate `generated.go`:
 ```sh
 go generate ./...
 ```